Xilinx/Vitis_Model_Composer/QuickGuides/Debug_Source/README.md

 ![](images/gdb0.png)

+**NOTE:** If the hyperlink doesn't work, execute the following command from any terminal window: `gdb -ex "handle SIGSEGV nostop noprint" -ex "set breakpoint pending on"`.

 This guide will show some of the most useful gdb commands, but you may also refer to a [cheat sheet](https://darkdust.net/files/GDB%20Cheat%20Sheet.pdf).

 4. Set a breakpoint in the AI Engine code at the beginning of the line `*clearMem0 = pWinZero;` by typing the following command: